A North-East initiative for making care decisions in advance. Looking for Deciding right resources? All resources can be found here.

 All care decisions must come from a shared partnership between the professional and the child, young person or adult.
 But for those who do not have capacity for their choices, or may lose that capacity in the future it is important that the right choices are made.

 Get the App: From the Apple Store and Google Play.
-Or download an interactive desktop app – click the image above
+Or download an interactive desktop app – click the image below.

 What is Deciding right?